zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/insert-keep-identity.md

 ## Purpose

-The `InsertKeepIdentity` option let you keep the source identity value when `inserting`.
+The `InsertKeepIdentity` option lets you keep the source identity value when `inserting`.

 For example, when importing a file, you may want to keep the value specified.